Direct Microstability Optimization of Stellarator Devices: Introduction

 The framework used in this work to assess microstability is gyrokinetics.
 This is considered to be one of the main tools to assess the stability of fusion devices at spatial scales on the order of, or smaller than, the ion gyroradius $\rho_i$ and at frequencies lower than the ion gyrofrequency $\Omega_i$ \cite{Catto1978a,Antonsen1980,Frieman1980} and is usually regarded as the most complete, yet numerically efficient, framework to treat strongly magnetized plasmas \cite{Helander2021a}.
 For this reason, we quantify instabilities in this work by solving the linearized gyrokinetic equation to obtain the growth rates and corresponding eigenfunctions associated with the underlying instabilities.
 The instability studied here is the ion-temperature-gradient (ITG) mode, which is commonly regarded as one of the most transport-relevant electrostatic instabilities in tokamaks and stellarators \cite{Horton1999,Helander2013}.

 The ITG mode develops on the ion gyroscale and is widely recognized as one of the main candidates to explain the experimental observations of anomalous ion heat turbulent transport in the core of fusion devices \cite{Garbet2004} as corroborated by numerical simulations \cite{Hahm1998,Romanelli1998,Plunk2014}.
 The study of solely ion-driven instabilities such as the ITG mode is performed by removing the fast electron dynamics induced by electron inertia, meaning that the electron density in our model follows the perturbed electrostatic potential $\phi$ via the Boltzmann response.
-The ITG mode can also deteriorate plasma confinement in electron heating scenarios by creating ion temperature clamping, preventing the heating of ions in the plasma core above 2 keV \cite{Beurskens2021}.
+The ITG mode can also deteriorate plasma confinement in electron heating scenarios by creating ion temperature clamping {in low-power W7-X ECRH-only discharges without the use of the pellet injection or the boron dropper}, preventing the heating of ions in the plasma core above 2 keV \cite{Beurskens2021}.
 While ITG can drive a certain amount of electron heat flux (usually proportional to the driven ion heat flux), contributions to the electron heat flux from trapped electron modes are expected if the ITG is not sufficient to drive the electron heat flux imposed by the applied heating power \cite{Ryter2019}.